GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 Once you are happy with the master frame, I recommend to make a very short and small movie so you don't have to wait very long to see the result.

-..
-The idea is to see that there are no errors in the creation of the animation and that the animation is as desired.

 .. admonition:: **Step Goals**:

   - See that the video file is created properly.